Outline of Rules/Table of Contents

 6.1.
 ROSTER LIMITATIONS

-Each team is allowed a maximum of FIFTEEN (15) and a minimum of EIGHT (8) rostered players.
+Each team roster shall consist of a maximum of FIFTEEN (15) and a minimum of NINE (9) rostered players.

 6.2.
 ROSTER SUBMISSION REQUIREMENTS